goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/core-themes/ethics-integrity.md

 {% include accordion.html title1="Suggested resources" text1=additional_resources_2 %}

-**If things go wrong**
+### If things go wrong

 - Remember that it is likely during a research project or research degree that **something unexpected will happen or that something will go wrong** – this is entirely **normal**, as are ensuing changes and adaptations to plans or procedures.

-- Try to cultivate **resilience** in face of these challenges, to make sure that you can withstand difficult situations and recover from them more quickly, as well as learning from mistakes or setbacks.
+- Try to cultivate **resilience** in face of these challenges, to make sure that you can withstand difficult situations and recover from them more quickly, as well as **learning from mistakes or setbacks**.

 - Some challenges, particularly interpersonal difficulties with colleagues and/or supervisors might be more delicate and **require support and/or following specific procedures** to reach a resolution.
 Consider which individuals you could reach out to for help (e.g., your supervisor or line manager, or thesis committee).

-- Another challenge that can occur is when **research misconduct** takes place
+- Another challenge that can occur is when **research misconduct** takes place.

-  - Research misconduct refers to actions that threaten research integrity.
+  - Research misconduct refers to **actions that threaten research integrity**.

-  - Misconduct can be unintentional, and not necessarily a deliberate breach of research integrity, and can be of varying degrees of severity.
+  - Misconduct can be **unintentional**, and not necessarily a deliberate breach of research integrity, and can be of varying degrees of severity.

   - Misconduct can include data falsification or fabrication, plagiarism, misrepresentation of findings, breach of duty of care, or a failure to meet legal, ethical, or professional obligations.